hellostealth/stealth/docs/controllers/catch-alls.md

 ```

-In this `CatchAllsController` we have two sets of Catch-All replies.
+In `CatchAllsController` we have two sets of Catch-All replies.
 One for when the message was unrecognized and another for when we've encountered a system error.
 We dynamically send the appropriate reply based on the `@reason` instance variable that we set with the `before_action` in the controller.